artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 * Create the needed K8s YAML configuration file from an existing staging configuration file
 * Execute this configuration: creating a running server within a dedicated namespace
-* Perform other server management tasks: re-deploying to the server, setting ENV variables, etc.
+* Perform other server management tasks: re-deploying to the server, setting ENV variables, etc

 ### Problem: More Steps Needed